openforcefield/standards/docs/enhancement-proposals/off-ep-0009.md

 LJPME is only valid for periodic systems, so the `nonperiodic_method` attribute is unaffected.

 LJPME does not involve a tail correction or long-range dispersion correction, as these are only relevant with cut-off vdW interactions.
-These attributes are unaffected.
+These attributes should be ignored if LJPME is used.

-There are many details and user-provided options in various PME implementations that might affect results; this proposal does not attempt to resolve them and instead suggests that a future OFF-EP should handle these questions.
+There are many details and user-provided options in various PME implementations that might affect results; this proposal does not attempt to resolve them and instead suggests that a future OFF-EP should handle these questions (i.e. [Issue #50](https://github.com/openforcefield/standards/issues/50)).

 ## Usage and Impact

-LJPME is widely implemented in modern molecular simulation engines including [OpenMM](http://docs.openmm.org/latest/api-python/generated/openmm.openmm.NonbondedForce.html?highlight=ljpme), [GROMACS](https://manual.gromacs.org/current/reference-manual/functions/long-range-vdw.html#lennard-jones-pme), Amber (link needed), CHARMM (link needed), and [LAMMPS](https://docs.lammps.org/pair_lj_long.html).
-Each implementation may differ slightly in its details; this proposal treats LJPME identically to PME for Coulombic interactions and leaves these questions unresolved.
+LJPME is widely implemented in modern molecular simulation engines including [OpenMM](http://docs.openmm.org/latest/api-python/generated/openmm.openmm.NonbondedForce.html?highlight=ljpme), [GROMACS](https://manual.gromacs.org/current/reference-manual/functions/long-range-vdw.html#lennard-jones-pme), Amber, CHARMM, and [LAMMPS](https://docs.lammps.org/pair_lj_long.html).
+Each implementation may differ slightly in its details; this proposal treats LJPME identically to PME for Coulombic interactions and leaves these differences unresolved.

-Some implementations may may the following approximations:
+Some implementations may use the following approximations:

 - Used with the 12-6 Lennard-Jones potential, where $r^12$ is short-range and the $r^6$ term is long-range, the $r^12$ term is excluded from the reciprocal space calculations.
 - In reciprocal space, only geometric mixing rules are supported.

 While engine support for LJPME is strong, there may be compatibility issues in downstream methods such as free energy calculations or the use of non-Lennard-Jones potentials.
-We estimate these to be relatively rare and that a vast majority of use cases will be able to use LJPME without major hindrance.
+We estimate these to be relatively rare and that a vast majority of use cases will be able to use LJPME in a general force field without major hindrance.

 Users may themselves wish to tinker with options specified in a SMIRNOFF force field, such as not using LJPME even if `periodic_method="Ewald3D"` is specified.
-There is nothing a force field specification can do to prevent modifications like this, identically to other potentially disruptive user modifications such as changing the cut-off distance.
+There is nothing a force field specification can do to prevent modifications like this, identically to other potentially-disruptive user modifications such as changing the cut-off distance.

 This proposal only adds a non-default option and does not make recommendations of which option is best.